Fresh Corn Salad with Scallions and Basil

 - Sugar, optional

-- In a large pot of boiling salted water, cook the corn for 3-4 minutes.
+- Bring a large pot of salted water to a boil (see note).
+Boil the corn until tender-crisp, 3 to 4 minutes.
 Do not overcook.
-Drain and immerse it in very cold water to stop the cooking process.
-When the corn is cool, use a serrated knife to cut the kernels off the cob.
+Drain the corn and immerse it in very cold water to stop the cooking process.
+Place the corn on a clean dish towel set over a cutting board, then use a serrated knife to cut the kernels of the cobs.
+(The dish towel both dries the corn and prevents it from bouncing all over the place.)

-- Combine the kernels in a large bowl with the oil, vinegar, scallions, salt, and pepper.
+- In a large bowl, combine the kernels with the oil, vinegar, scallions, salt, and pepper.
 Cover and refrigerate until ready to serve.
 Just before serving, toss in the fresh basil.
-Taste and adjust seasoning.
+Taste and adjust seasoning, if necessary.
 If the salad tastes too tart, add a bit more oil; if it tastes bland, add a bit more vinegar or salt and pepper.
-A pinch of sugar also goes a long way if the corn isn't as sweet as you'd like.
+Try adding a 1/4 teaspoon of sugar if the corn isn't as sweet as you'd like.
 Serve the salad cold or at room temperature.

 - Calories: 267